buzzqw/TUS/OBSS/OBSSv2-eng.md

 - Partial Success page
 - Initiative Variant, only if I have experienced players.
 Page
 - Starting with Critical Roll Variant.
-Critical Hit Variant, Critical Roll Variant, Multiple Attacks Variant are up to the player whether to use them or not.
-Page , page , page  and page .
+Critical Hit Variant, Critical Roll Variant are up to the player whether to use them or not.
+Page , page , page .
 These are Options suggested for experienced players.
 - Optional - List of Weapon Maneuvers (page ) to make fumbling less *boring*...
 - One Belief or List Feats, at the player's choice.
 - Components as Offerings for a personal, different, and unique magic, always tied to the character.
 Page